Amp-Lab-at-VT/website/markdowns/adv_soldering.md

 - 0402 resistors (1005 metric) 1.0 x 0.5 mm

-Those who complete the advanced surface-mount certification will be strongly encouraged to mentor others who wish to master surface-mount prototype soldering.
+Those who complete the advanced surface-mount certification will be strongly encouraged to mentor others who wish to learn surface-mount prototype soldering.

 Please email amp-lab-leadership-team-g@vt.edu with questions or concerns.